bitfocus/companion-module-allenheath-sq/HELP.md

 	will be updating on first scene change performed by SQ or Stream Deck.
 If your console starts with a scene other than 1, set the number in the option of the button, the press that button to setting up your starts curent scene.

-### Mute feedbacks from console
-*	First time launch Companion all buttons status are not will be displaing while you don't move a fader or press a mute on SQ (or call scene change from Companion), then SQ will be sends all current mute configurations of all channels to Campanion.
+### Fader step increment
+*	There are two specifc values on level dropdown menu (at the top) when you configuring fader level.

+### Displaing fader level (dB Level)
+*	This function accept only 1 (one) button instance for any combination of the faders.
+Function shows dB level of the fader in real time.
+The button name can be any string and the function adds the level value to it.
+Example, if you set "Mic" the function changes it to "Mic -4dB".

 ## Presets:

 ### Talkback
 *	This macro preset simulate the native function talkback of SQ, but it works with "channel assign to mix" function in console routing screen.
 With this preset you'll be able to talk to one specific AUX channels by pressing a button.
 	This preset works with talkback input channel you set up on istance configuration.
+Initially, you have to remove the talback input channel from mix assign on the console.